opensearch-project/documentation-website/_search-plugins/knn/radial-search-knn.md

 </table>

 The cosine similarity formula does not include the `1 -` prefix.
-However, because similarity search libraries equates smaller scores with closer results, they return `1 - cosineSimilarity` for cosine similarity space---that's why `1 -` is included in the distance function.
+However, because similarity search libraries equates smaller scores with closer results, they return `1 - cosineSimilarity` for the cosine similarity space.
+This is why `1 -` is included in the distance function.
 {: .note }